 - Select the Set tuning properties check box to define the tuning parameters, by following the process explained in:

 - In the Spark "scratch" directory field, enter the directory in which the Studio stores in the local system the temporary files such as the jar files to be transferred.
 If you launch the Job on Windows, the default disk is C:.
-So if you leave /tmp in this field, this directory is C:/tmp.
+As a result, if you leave /tmp in this field, this directory is C:/tmp.

 - Select the Wait for the Job to complete check box to make your Studio or, if you use Talend Jobserver, your Job JVM keep monitoring the Job until the execution of the Job is over.
 By selecting this check box, you actually set the spark.yarn.submit.waitAppCompletion property to be true.
 While it is generally useful to select this check box when running a Spark Batch Job, it makes more sense to keep this check box clear when running a Spark Streaming Job.